††††† 201 KAR 20:320. Standards for curriculum of prelicensure nursing programs.

 ††††† (6) Organization of the curriculum.

-††††† (a) There shall be a written plan, including supporting rationale, and organizing framework, which describes the organization and development of the curriculum.
+††††† (a) There shall be a written plan, including supporting rationale, which describes the organization and development of the curriculum.

-††††† (b) The curriculum design shall reflect the philosophy, mission, and outcomes of the program.
+††††† (b) The curriculum plan shall reflect the philosophy, mission, and outcomes of the program.

 ††††† (c) There shall be a rationale for the amount of time or credits allocated to course and clinical practice experience.

-††††† (e) The curriculum plan shall be logical, sequential, and demonstrate an increase in difficulty and complexity as the student progresses through the program.
+††††† (e) The curriculum plan shall be logical and sequential, and shall demonstrate an increase in difficulty and complexity as the student progresses through the program.

 ††††† (7) Curriculum components.

-††††† (a) The curriculum of a registered nursing program or a practical nursing program shall prepare the graduate for licensure and full scope of practice as defined by law, current standards for nursing practice, and expected competencies of graduates at the appropriate educational level.
+††††† (a) The curriculum of a registered nursing program or a practical nursing program shall prepare the graduate for licensure and full scope of practice as defined by current standards for nursing practice and expected competencies of graduates at the appropriate educational level.

 ††††† (b) The curriculum shall include theory and selected clinical practice experiences designed to enable students to provide nursing care to individuals throughout the life span.